Thirty-nine Articles: Ten Articles (1536)

 To the disappointment of conservatives, only three of the traditional seven sacraments were even mentioned (baptism, the Eucharist and penance).
 The Articles affirm the real presence of Christ in the Eucharist, stating that "under the form and figure of bread and wine ... is verily, substantially and really contained the very self-same body and blood of our Lord Jesus Christ".
 This definition was acceptable to those who held to transubstantiation or sacramental union, but it clearly condemned sacramentarianism.
 More controversially for the reformers, the Articles maintained penance as a sacrament and the priest's authority to grant divine absolution in confession.

 Articles six to ten focused on secondary issues.
 Significantly, purgatory, which had been a central concern of medieval religion, was placed in the non-essential articles.
 On the question of its existence, the Ten Articles were ambiguous.
 They stated, "the place where [departed souls] be, the name thereof, and kind of pains there" was "uncertain by scripture".
-Prayer for the dead and masses for the dead were permitted as possibly relieving the pain of departed souls in purgatory.
+Prayer for the dead and masses for the dead were permitted as arguably relieving the pain of departed souls in purgatory.

 The Articles also defended the use of a number of Catholic rituals and practices opposed by Protestants, such as kissing the cross on Good Friday, while mildly criticising popular abuses and excesses.
 The use of religious images was permitted but people were to be taught not to kneel before them or make offerings to them.
 Prayer to Mary, mother of Jesus, and all the other saints was permitted as long as superstition was avoided.

 In summary, the Ten Articles asserted: